Paulo-de-Oliveira/Cluster_Theory/README.md

 Generates correlated demand pattern for each network cluster based on a SARMA time series model

+**5_previous_node_clustering**

+Generates a previous separation for the network nodes using the k-mean.
+Inside the folder there is also a sub-folder that calculates the sensitivity of each pipe flow regarding the previous node groups.
+The sensitivities were calculated for 4 previously selectec hours which represent different pump status combinations.

 **6_sampling_location**

 Generates the optimal sensor locations.
 Two optimization algorithms were utilized: complete enumeration and a genetic algorithm.
 The algorithms were executed for number of additional sensors varying from 1 to 5.
 The related folder sampling_location_bad is corresponding to the pseudo A-optimal sensor location method.